Popular Bangkok Packages

 What are the best things to do during Bangkok trip?

-1. Swim with Sharks at Siam Ocean World: Swimming with Sharks at Siam Ocean World is a once-in-a-lifetime diving chance.
+1. Swim with Sharks at Sea Life Bangkok Ocean World: Swimming with Sharks at Siam Ocean World is a once-in-a-lifetime diving chance.
 If you take a shark dive, you will be among the brave few who get the opportunity to dive alongside one of nature's deadliest predators.
 Get up close and personal with massive Grey Nurse sharks, Southern stingrays, Blacktip sharks, Leopard sharks, and Eagle rays, among other species.

 Location: B2 Floor, Siam Paragon Building, B1, 991 Rama I Rd, Pathum Wan, Pathum Wan District, Bangkok 10330, Thailand